Before we get to the breathing tips and techniques, I first want to talk about why we should focus on our breathing.

 Therefore, knowing when to use what breathing technique will help you to maximize your running economy and stay on pace.

-Your pace can really help to determine your breathing pattern.
 The faster you run the more breaths you will have to take in to sustain that pace.

 As a runner, the best breathing pattern for the most effective oxygen uptake is to take 2 steps for each breath in and 2 steps for each breath out.

-This can be signified as a 2-2 breathing pattern.
 However depending on your speed and intensity this breathing pattern will change.

 However, you can find that it becomes tiring to just keep track of your breathing intake or even to breathe in and out in a certain pattern for so long especially when running the marathon distance.